 One could argue that no industry has felt the financial pains of the COVID-19 era like dine-in restaurants.
 Whether it's on-again, off-again government-mandated lockdowns or limiting indoor seating capacity — sometimes as low as 25% — brick-and-mortar restaurant owners are doing all they can to stay afloat, including taking advantage of the rise in demand for delivery and takeout.

-This same rise has led to an explosion of new virtual kitchens, also known as ghost, cloud or dark kitchens, offering customers the option of a virtual dining experience.
-A virtual kitchen is no different from a dine-in restaurant, minus one factor — a dining area.
-While virtual kitchens existed in the pre-COVID-19 world, the number that have opened since then is staggering.
+This same rise has led to an explosion of new ghost kitchens, also known as virtual kitchens, cloud or dark kitchens, offering customers the option of a virtual dining experience.
+A ghost kitchen is no different from a dine-in restaurant, minus one factor — a dining area.
+While ghost kitchens existed in the pre-COVID-19 world, the number that have opened since then is staggering.
 Many entrepreneurs saw the void left by shuttered or partially shuttered dine-in restaurants and jumped at the opportunity to fill it.

-If you're contemplating whether to open a dine-in restaurant or a virtual kitchen, as with most things in life, there are pros and cons to each.
-Let's break those down and explore some of the exciting new technology involved in running a virtual kitchen.
+If you're contemplating whether to open a dine-in restaurant or a ghost kitchen, as with most things in life, there are pros and cons to each.
+Let's break those down and explore some of the exciting new technology involved in running a ghost kitchen.

 Opening a Dine-in Restaurant

 There have certainly been better years to open a restaurant than 2021.
 COVID-19 has presented unprecedented challenges to restaurant owners, with many struggling just to get by.
 Others are making it work through a combination of outdoor seating, limited indoor dining, takeout and delivery.
 At the same time, a large number have unfortunately closed their doors forever.